Strong identifiability and parameter learning in regression with heterogeneous response: Introduction

-Despite the aforementioned long history of applications, a satisfactory level of understanding of several key issues concerning model parameters' identifiability and a large sample theory of regression mixture models remains far from being complete, but there is a steadily growing literature.
-Most existing work are limited to the questions of consistency of estimation for the mixture of generalized linear models with some specific classes of conditional densities and link functions, or simulation-based methods \cite{hennig2000identifiablity,jiang1999identifiability,jaki2019effects, wang2014note, grun2008identifiability, viele2002modeling}.
-In particular, \cite{hennig2000identifiablity} investigates the identifiability of the mixture of regression models for Gaussian density and linear link functions under different settings of distributions of covariate $x$. \cite{jiang1999identifiability} generalizes the results for the exponential families. \cite{wang2014note} further extends the identifiability results to more general link functions, but no analysis of parameter estimation's convergence behavior is given. \cite{viele2002modeling} shows the consistency for density learning of this model under the Bayesian setting.
-On parameter estimation behavior, more recently \cite{khalili2007variable} proposed a penalized maximum likelihood estimation method for model selection for the class of identifiable mixture of regression models with linear link functions, and established rates of parameter estimation. \cite{ho2019convergence} investigated the parameter estimation behavior for the Gaussian mixture of regression models.
+Despite the aforementioned long history of applications, a satisfactory level of understanding of several key issues concerning model parameters' identifiability and a large sample theory of regression mixture models remains far from being complete.
+This is perhaps due to the somewhat unusual position where regression mixture model based methods sit --- like any regression problem one is interested in prediction performance, but unlike the traditional viewpoint of a single curve-fitting task one must come to terms with the multi-modality of the response variable due to the underlying data population's latent heterogeneity.
+Thus, one must also be interested in the quality of parameter estimates representing such heterogeneity.
+There is a slowly growing theoretical literature, but most existing works are limited to the questions of consistency of estimation for the mixture of generalized linear models with some specific classes of conditional densities and link functions, or simulation-based methods \cite{hennig2000identifiablity,jiang1999identifiability,jaki2019effects, wang2014note, grun2008identifiability, viele2002modeling}.
+In particular, \cite{hennig2000identifiablity} investigates the identifiability of the mixture of Gaussian regression models with linear link functions. \cite{jiang1999identifiability} generalizes the results for the exponential families. \cite{wang2014note} further extends the identifiability results to more general link functions, but no analysis of parameter estimation. \cite{viele2002modeling} shows the consistency for density learning of this model under the Bayesian setting.
+On parameter estimation behavior, more recently \cite{khalili2007variable} proposed a penalized MLE method for model selection for the class of identifiable mixture of regression models with linear link functions and established rates of parameter estimation. \cite{ho2019convergence} investigated the parameter estimation behavior for the Gaussian mixture of regression models.

-In this paper, we investigate parameter identifiability and parameter estimation behavior that arise in the finite mixture of regression models with general conditional density kernels and link functions, using an MLE approach and a Bayesian estimation approach.
+In this paper, we study parameter identifiability, parameter estimation behavior, and prediction performance arising from the finite mixture of regression models.
+We work with general conditional density kernels and link functions, investigate both an MLE approach and a Bayesian approach for estimation.
 Consider a regression mixture model in the following form: